jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 RLD applies a small current which is inverse to the signal commonly detected by both the RA and LA electrodes.
-Because the AD8232 acts as a differential amplifier in this case, applying the inverse of the common signal improve improves the Common-Mode Rejection Ratio, or in short, improves the Signal to Noise Raise (SNR) of the signal difference between the electrodes.*
+Because the AD8232 acts as a differential amplifier in this case, applying the inverse of the common signal improves the Common-Mode Rejection Ratio, or in short, improves the Signal to Noise Ratio (SNR) of the signal difference between the electrodes.*

 *We accept the trade-off of reduced signal quality by abandoning the RLD for two principal reasons: perceived safety and constructability.
-Having any current applied to the body, particularly the head, is considered invasive and therefore makes any risk however infantisemly negligible\*, non-zero.
+Having any current applied to the body, particularly the head, is considered invasive and therefore makes any risk however infinitesimally negligible\*, non-zero.
 Furthermore, the requirement for a third electrode to supply this current to the body increases device costs and device complexity.
-The perfomance of the OSSMM without the RLD is more than sufficient to gladly accept this trade-off.\
+The performance of the OSSMM without the RLD is more than sufficient to gladly accept this trade-off.\
 \
 \*To be very clear on how safe the RLD already is, please consider the